Today we are truly honored to welcome a rather unusual guest whose name is… What’s your name again?

 After this game a few strange things happened: my daughter became very concerned for her younger brother as we watched his game.
 It was a very physical game and she was worried he would get hurt.
 She burst into tears in the car on the way home saying, “I don’t know why I’m crying, mom!” and then several minutes later began playing “car games” with her brother for the remainder of the drive home!
 This was the first peaceful car trip in a long time!
 All of these things are very unusual for her.
 She has had a love/hate relationship with her brother and for the most part “tolerates” him.
 Hearing them play together (as they did when they were young) was amazing!

 The next day I gave my daughter nothing before the game as she didn’t need it!
 She played hard, listened to her coach and had no outbursts on the field.
 She even commented that she felt “better and more calm.”

-OK, if you know what the remedy is…
+OK, folks, if you know what the remedy is…

 Elaine, I’m not finished!

 At practice she wasn’t very cooperative and said the coach was really “irritating” her.
-Later the entire team ran to an ice cream store (maybe 2 miles) and “Maria” was quietly very argumentative, as in, “No, I don’t wannnnnt that, i want this!
+Later the entire team ran to an ice cream store (maybe 2 miles) and Maria was quietly very argumentative, as in, “Nooooo, I don’t wannnnnt that, I want this!
 Why can’t I have thaaaat?”
 Lots of eye rolling, etc.